jyotiyadav94/InsuranceClaims/readme.md

 ![Alt text](<images/image copy 48.png>)
-- Dominance of Low-Income Category: The most striking observation is the overwhelming dominance of the 13,500 annual income category, accounting for 64.3% of the total claim amount.
+- **Dominance of Low-Income Category**: The most striking observation is the overwhelming dominance of the 13,500 annual income category, accounting for 64.3% of the total claim amount.
 This indicates that policyholders in this income bracket are responsible for the majority of claim payouts, despite potentially having a lower number of policies compared to higher-income groups.
-- Long Tail of High-Income Categories: There is a long tail of higher-income categories, each representing a small percentage of the total claim amount (around 1.4-1.8% each).
+- **Long Tail of High-Income Categories**: There is a long tail of higher-income categories, each representing a small percentage of the total claim amount (around 1.4-1.8% each).
 While individually small, these categories collectively contribute a significant portion of the total claim amount.

-- Outlier: The 3,229,750 annual income category stands out as an outlier, with a notably larger share of the total claim amount (4.7%) compared to other high-income categories.
+- **Outlier**: The 3,229,750 annual income category stands out as an outlier, with a notably larger share of the total claim amount (4.7%) compared to other high-income categories.
 This could be due to a few very large claims within this group or a higher average claim amount for this income level.

-- Potential for Risk Segmentation: The chart suggests a clear pattern of increasing claim amount with higher income levels (excluding the outlier).
+- **Potential for Risk Segmentation**: The chart suggests a clear pattern of increasing claim amount with higher income levels (excluding the outlier).
 This could be attributed to factors such as higher-value vehicles, more comprehensive coverage, or different driving patterns among higher-income policyholders.

 ![Alt text](<images/image copy 49.png>)
-- Dominance of Mid-Range Prices: The pie chart reveals that cars priced between $19,000 and $31,000 account for the largest share of the total claim amount.
+- **Dominance of Mid-Range Prices**: The pie chart reveals that cars priced between $19,000 and $31,000 account for the largest share of the total claim amount.
 This suggests that mid-range priced cars are more likely to be involved in accidents or have higher claim amounts compared to other price ranges.
-- Even Distribution of Lower and Higher Prices: Cars priced below $19,000 and above $31,000 have a relatively even distribution in terms of their contribution to the total claim amount.
+- **Even Distribution of Lower and Higher Prices**: Cars priced below $19,000 and above $31,000 have a relatively even distribution in terms of their contribution to the total claim amount.
 Each price category within these ranges accounts for approximately 3.5-6.9% of the total claim amount.
-- Outlier: The car priced at $75,500 stands out as an outlier, contributing a significantly smaller proportion (4.5%) to the total claim amount compared to other high-priced cars.
+- **Outlier**: The car priced at $75,500 stands out as an outlier, contributing a significantly smaller proportion (4.5%) to the total claim amount compared to other high-priced cars.
 This could be due to a lower number of insured cars in this price range or a lower claim frequency for such expensive vehicles.
-- Potential for Risk Segmentation: The chart suggests a potential relationship between car price and claim amount, with mid-range priced cars having a higher risk profile.
+- **Potential for Risk Segmentation**: The chart suggests a potential relationship between car price and claim amount, with mid-range priced cars having a higher risk profile.
 However, this relationship is not strictly linear, as both lower and higher-priced cars also contribute significantly to the total claim amount.